Sappho (1785 ship): Career

 Sappho first appeared in Lloyd's Register in 1786.

 Whaling voyage (1787–1789): Captain Thomas Middleton sailed from London on 5 December 1787, bound for the Falkland Islands.
-In April 1789 Sappho and Elizabeth and Mary, Jame Hopper, master, were in Port Desire when a Spanish frigate arrived and confiscated thousands of seal skins they had gathered.
+In April 1789 Sappho and Elizabeth and Mary, James Hopper, master, were in Port Desire when a Spanish frigate arrived and confiscated thousands of seal skins they had gathered.
 Sappho herself had to give up some 7,000 seal skins.
+In April 1789 she put into Port Desire for water and repairs.
 Sappho returned to London on 16 July 1789 with one tun of sperm oil, eight tuns of whale oil, four cwt whale bone, and 19,000 seal skins.

 Fate

 Sappho was last listed in 1798 with data unchanged from 1796.

 A French privateer captured and took into Bordeaux in 1797 a Sappho, Elliot, master, as Sappho was sailing from Lisbon to Limerick.
-Although at the time Sappho was a unique name in LR, it may require original research to determine whether the captured Sappho was the Sappho of this article.
+Although at the time Sappho was a unique name in Lloyd's Register, it may require original research to determine whether the captured Sappho was the Sappho of this article.